AnnaWijetunga/bookshelf/README.md

 ## Overview

-Bokoshelf is a place to track all books a user had read, as well as leave a review about each book.
+Bookshelf is a place to track all books a user has read, as well as leave a review about each book.
 Users can see and access other people's reviews.

 ## Video Walkthrough